-- 3.1 All student automobiles must be registered with the college office.
+- 10. 1 All student automobiles must be registered with the college office.
 A parking fee is required each semester.
-Parking stickers must be placed on the rear window of cars parked on campus. - 3.2 All dorm students are to park in front of dorms.
-Off campus students may park only in designated parking spaces.
-Parking violations will carry a \$5.00 penalty. - 3.3 The speed limit on campus is 15 mph.
-Students speeding on campus will be charged a \$10.00 fine. - 3.4 If the privilege of having an automobile on campus is abused, students might forfeit the privilege. - 3.
+Parking stickers must be placed on the rear window of cars parked on campus. - 10.
+2 All dorm students are to park in front of dorms. - 10.
+3 The speed limit on campus is 15 mph.
+Students speeding on campus may be subject to disciplinary action. - 10.
+4 If the privilege of having an automobile on campus is abused, students might forfeit the privilege. - 10.
 5 All cars parked on campus must have a valid license and must be covered by liability insurance.
-Students must have all legal information needed inside the car. - 3.
-6 Students may not wash cars on campus. - 3.7 Repairs on cars must be done in the designated area (behind the maintenance barn). - 3.8 Notices and fines for violations of any of the above may be given as the occasion demands. - 3.9 Students are encouraged against the loaning of their cars to others.
+Students must have all legal information needed inside the car. - 10.
+6 Students may not wash cars on campus. - 10.
+7 Students may not change oil on campus - 10.
+8 Repairs on cars must be done in the designated area (behind the maintenance barn). - 10.
+9 Notices and fines for violations of any of the above may be given as the occasion demands - 10.
+10 Students are encouraged against the loaning of their cars to others.
 Insurance and liability for damage in the case of accidents may be affected.
-The college will not assume responsibility for accidents by students. - 3.
-10 Off-campus single men and women students cannot ride to and from school together outside of the proper ratio. - 3.
-11 Ratio for single students: 3 women to 1 man, unless approved by the respective Deans (2 women to 1 man if necessary for church services and or work). - 3.
-12 Automobiles must drive on roadways unless previously approved otherwise. - 3.13 The college is not responsible for any acts of theft, vandalism or other damage to vehicles (or personal belongings kept in vehicles). - 3.
-14 Students must receive permission from the Dean of Students to leave their automobiles on campus during summer break.
+The college will not assume responsibility for accidents by students. - 10.
+11 The college is not responsible for any acts of theft, vandalism or other damage to vehicles (or personal belongings kept in vehicles). - 10.
+12 Students must receive permission from the Dean of Students to leave their automobiles on campus during summer break.
 Unapproved automobiles will be removed by Southeastern at the owner's expense.